 Finally, prior research indicates that the nature of the presenting psychological distress influences likelihood of disclosure.
 For example, in a sample of college students, severity of depressive symptoms was related to lower likelihood of discussing mental health with peers, whereas severity of anxiety symptoms was not (Woodhead et al., 2021).
 One key form of mental health symptoms that may differ from others in this regard is suicidal ideation.
 Disclosing suicidal ideation can lead to more extreme consequences than disclosing general emotional distress, as reports of suicidal ideation can lead to involuntary hospitalization, increased stigma, and fear-based negative reactions from others (Hom et al., 2017; Love et al., 2021).
 Because the decision to disclose suicidality is distinct from the decision to disclose general emotional distress, it is reasonable to examine both forms of disclosure separately; however, no such research has yet been reported.

-This proposed project aims to expand on the existing literature by 1) examining pathways through which self-stigma predicts self-disclosure, 2) assessing potential differences in these pathways for distinct disclosure target groups, and 3) investigating potential differences in these pathways for disclosure of emotional problems and disclosure of suicidal thinking.
+This proposed project aims to expand on the existing literature by 1) examining pathways through which self-stigma predicts self-disclosure to specific targets, 2) assessing potential differences in these pathways for distinct disclosure target groups, and 3) investigating potential differences in these pathways for disclosure of emotional problems and disclosure of suicidal thinking.
 I aim to test the following overarching model (for disclosure of emotional distress and suicidal thinking separately):

 Specifically, I will test the following hypotheses: